Ngunnawal

 The level of cultural diversity witnessed in Ngunnawal was found to be above average when compared nationally for a number of language and cultural background related metrics

-Ngunnawal's population showed high cultural diversity, with 28.7% born overseas and 28.3% speaking languages other than English at home.
-Christianity was the predominant religion, at 41.3%.
-The 'Other' religious category stood out at 2.5%, slightly higher than the ACT average of 2.7%.
+Ngunnawal's population showed high cultural diversity, with 28.7% born overseas and 28.3% speaking a language other than English at home.
+Christianity was the predominant religion in Ngunnawal, accounting for 41.3%.
+However, the 'Other' category stood out at 2.5%, higher than the Australian Capital Territory's 1.4%.

 Frequently Asked Questions - Diversity